trackIT-Systems/sonari/back/docs/user_guide/evaluation.md

     It's recommended to use the
     [`soundevent`](https://mbsantiago.github.io/soundevent) package to format your
     data.
-This package provides tools to structure your data in a way that closely resembles Whombat data and has handy functions to export the data directly into AOEF format.
+This package provides tools to structure your data in a way that closely resembles Sonari data and has handy functions to export the data directly into AOEF format.

 ## Evaluating the Model Run